-In this introductory section of the RIS, you must:
+In this introductory section you must:

-- 7 Clearly identify and define the problem you are trying to solve. - 7 Demonstrate why it is a problem: are there risks or other dangers to be mitigated? - 7 Offer evidence about the magnitude of the problem and the costs of not doing anything. - 7 Describe the businesses, community organisations or individuals affected by the problem. - 7 Identify if there is any existing legislation which is not being enforced. - 7 Explain which, if any, current government measures have sought to address this problem. - 7 Establish why those measures are not working.
+- Clearly identify and define the problem you are trying to solve. - Demonstrate why it is a problem: are there risks or other dangers to be mitigated? - Offer evidence about the magnitude of the problem and the costs of not doing anything. - Describe the businesses, community organisations or individuals affected by the problem. - Identify if there is any existing legislation that has sought to address the problem and explain how it is being enforced at present. - Explain which, if any, current government measures have sought to address the problem. - Establish why those measures are not working. - Identify the available data and set out a plan to close any gaps that need to be addressed as part of the Impact Analysis process.